heythisisnate/nodemcu-smartthings/README.md

 1. Copy or rename `variables.lua.example` to `variables.lua`
 1. Copy or rename `credentials.lua.example` to `credentials.lua`
 1. Open up `credentials.lua` in your favorite text editor and put in your WiFi SSID and password
 1. Also open up `variables.lua`.
-We'll be completing this out as we set up things in SmartThings.
+We'll be completing this as we set up things in SmartThings.

 ### 2. Create Device Handler(s) in SmartThings